ARM-software/vscode-cmsis-csolution/README.md

   1. Find the **CMSIS csolution** extension under the **Extensions** category.

   1. Clear the **Auto Generate Cprj** checkbox.
+<a name="convert-a-keil-mdk-project-to-a-csolution-project"></a>

-## Convert a Keil MDK project to a csolution project
+## ➤ Convert a Keil MDK project to a csolution project

 You can convert a Keil MDK project to csolution project from the **Arm CMSIS csolution** extension.